CommandShiftHQ/jan-22-git-deployment/books.md

 ## Terry Pratchett books

 - Good Omens
-- The Colour of Magic
+- I Shall Wear Midnight
 - Nightwatch
-- The Fifth Elephant
+- The Bromeliad

 ## Neil Gaiman books

 - The ocean at the end of the lane
 - Smoke and mirrors
 - Neverwhere